Statistics Primer

 The learning outcomes of the course:

-- students will learn the basic notions and results of probability
+- Students will learn the basic notions and results of probability theory and statistics.

 - Lecture 1.